 In November 2016, Fair Isaac Corporation ("FICO") filed a petition before the Trademark Trial and Appellate Board ("TTAB") at the U.S. Patent and Trademark Office, seeking cancellation of the Company's registration of its "CrowdStrike Falcon" trademark, and a notice of opposition of the Company's trademark application for "Falcon OverWatch."
 The Company denies that any of the relief FICO seeks is appropriate, and has itself moved to cancel, or in the alternative amend, FICO's "Falcon" trademark registrations before the TTAB.
-The proceedings have been consolidated and are in the discovery phase with trial periods scheduled to begin in December 2021.
+The proceedings have been consolidated and are in the discovery phase.
 The Company is vigorously defending the case, but given the early stage, although a loss may reasonably be possible, the Company is unable to predict the likelihood of success of FICO's claims or estimate a loss or range of loss.
-As a result, no liability has been recorded as of October 31, 2021 or January 31, 2021.
+As a result, no material liability has been recorded as of April 30, 2022 or January 31, 2022.